edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 ### How to structure your micro frontends

 This code demo creates a wrapper Angular standalone component for each micro frontend app.
 See the [/advanced-ng16/shell/src/micro-frontends folder](/code-demos/advanced-ng16/shell/src/micro-frontends/).
-Because this is a demo app, each micro frontend app actually has several wrapper components to show different ways to load them into the wrapper Angular component.
+Because this is a demo app, each micro frontend app has several wrapper components where each one shows a different way to load the mfe into the wrapper Angular component.

 The payment component has the following wrappers: